md-kamrul/Project-Proxima/README.md

 Players can drive a spaceship from a distance on a fixed path if a planet is not landable for being a gas giant.
 If they cross that fixed path, an error is shown.

+Inside the ISS players can take quiz on the planets they visited.

+## TECH STACK
+Web Application: Javascript, HTML, CSS, ReactJS, GSAP, NASA API Game Development: Unity , Webgl , C#, NASA 3D model

+## Impacts of Our Project